GiovanniGrieco/tdesktop-material-dark/README.md

 - ![#64B5F6](http://placehold.it/32/64B5F6/000000?text=+) `#64B5F6`
 - ![#4CAF50](http://placehold.it/32/4CAF50/000000?text=+) `#4CAF50`
 - ![#FF3D00](http://placehold.it/32/FF3D00/000000?text=+) `#FF3D00`

-If you see the last colour where is unexpected, please let me know!
-I used it to test things and learn how to theme Telegram.

 **Do you want improve this theme?** Feel free to leave me a feedback, thank you!